-If you are interested in becoming a Tomo-Kahni volunteer, please contact Jean Rhyne at (661) 946-6900 or by email.
+If you are interested in becoming a Tomo-Kahni volunteer, please contact Mike Deagon at (661) 248-6692 or by email.

 Tomo-Kahni volunteers operate under the auspices of the Poppy Reserve/Mojave Desert Interpretive Association (PR/MDIA), a California State Parks non-profit cooperating association.
 PR/MDIA's mission is to produce interpretive and educational literature and exhibits pertaining to the cultural and natural history in the Mojave Sector - Tehachapi District of the California State Park System.
 PR/MDIA's scope includes the Antelope Valley California Poppy Reserve, Tomo-Kahni State Historic Park, Saddleback Butte State Park, Arthur B. Ripley Desert Woodland State Park and Providence Mountains State Recreation Area/Mitchell Caverns.